 As for those of you who have rational decisions to make, let’s go over some of the reasons why you may want to buy a new camera.

 Will Buying a New Camera Change Your Photography?

 This is the first question you need to ask before you even go shopping.
-If you're trying to make a logical or rational decision about purchasing a camera (or anything else), you need to understand the benefit that you expect.
+If you’re trying to make a logical or rational decision about purchasing a camera (or anything else), you need to understand the benefit you expect.

-If nothing else, that sense of requirement to fulfill helps you make sure that you're buying the right new camera.
-Let's look at some rational reasons you may need to buy a new camera.
+If nothing else, that sense of requirement to fulfill helps you make sure that you’re buying the right new camera.
+Let’s examine some rational reasons you may need a new camera.

-The first two reasons won't really change your photography.
+The first two reasons won’t change your photography.
 They just enable it.

 1: Your Old Camera Broke

 Makes sense.
-When your camera doesn't work, you are no longer a photographer.
-Maybe you just need a replacement, or perhaps you want to step up to a new model.
-If that's the case, you want something that works with your existing gear or brand.
+When your camera doesn’t work, you are no longer a photographer.
+Maybe you just need a replacement or want to step up to a new model.
+If that’s the case, you want something that works with your existing gear or brand.

 2: You Need a Backup Camera

-Same logic as #1 – when your camera doesn't work, you are no longer a photographer.
+Same logic as #1 – you are no longer a photographer when your camera doesn’t work.
 Accidents happen, and so does bad luck.
 If something takes your primary camera out of commission, you need a backup to keep on taking photos.

 Ideally, it will work with your existing lens and gear collection.
 It doesn’t have to be the same model.
 My primary camera is a Nikon D800 and my backup is a D700.
 Both are old, but both work and I can take the photos I need with either camera.

 3: It’s Time to Go Mirrorless

-A lot of people really want to go mirrorless.
+A lot of people want to go mirrorless.